 That being said, if you look into ESG funds, you’ll often find high exposure to the information technology sector.
 Why?
 Its perceived climate friendliness and high levels of productivity.
 This is despite privacy, diversity and business ethics concerns for many tech companies.
 Remember when I said investing in ESG can be subjective?
 Other sectors often highly ranked in the largest ESG funds include healthcare, consumer discretionary, and communication services.

-Often times, many companies that employ ESG strategies tend to be longer-term thinkers — a positive characteristic that can lead to higher quality businesses, better positioned to face the potential challenges of the future.
-Because of this, ESG investing has actually proven as a way to mitigate risk (on the downside), reduce volatility, and achieve sustainable returns. — all while aligning your money with your values.
+Oftentimes, many companies that employ ESG strategies tend to be longer-term thinkers — a positive characteristic that may lead to higher quality businesses, better positioned to face the potential challenges of the future.
+Because of this, ESG investing could actually help mitigate risk (on the downside), reduce volatility, and achieve sustainable returns. — all while aligning your money with your values.